Jessica Kaplan of Orange 142 Shares Inside Knowledge

 CS: What is the breadth of services Orange 142 offers clients?

-The next step in strategy development involves deciding on the types of content, such as Stories and short-form videos, and recommending different post types based on the audience size and industry.
+The next step in strategy development involves deciding on content types, such as Stories and short-form videos, and recommending post types based on audience size and industry.

-Once the content strategy is established, we build out a content calendar, which reflects the strategies we put in place.
-This calendar is shared with the client and content is distributed across the relevant channels.
+Once the content strategy is established, we build a content calendar that reflects the strategies we have put in place.
+This calendar is shared with the client, and content is distributed across the relevant channels.
 After the content is posted, we measure the results, provide detailed reporting, and optimize the strategy as needed to ensure maximum effectiveness.

 Another critical component of our process is community management.
 This involves responding to posts in a timely manner and actively engaging with posts that use our hashtags or similar key terms, even if they don't tag us directly.
 By commenting, liking, and engaging with these posts, we aim to bring more users over to our page.
-This approach also helps in generating and collecting user-generated content for sharing on social media.
+This approach also helps generate and collect user-generated content for sharing on social media.

 CS: What level of optimization and reporting do you provide clients?

 JK: We provide monthly reporting for our clients using Sprout Social.
 This involves evaluating key metrics such as engagements, impressions, top posts, and fan growth.
 By analyzing this data, we can make informed decisions and implement one or two changes at a time.
-This approach allows us to test different strategies, such as experimenting with hashtags, adjusting the inclusion of links, increasing video content, and incorporating more user-generated content.
+This approach allows us to test different strategies, such as experimenting with hashtags, adjusting link inclusion, increasing video content, and incorporating more user-generated content.

 Maintaining consistency with successful post tactics is also crucial.
 While we can’t predict engagement, we can make informed decisions from past performance and fan sentiment.
 Overall, understanding the audience and making targeted adjustments based on data helps us continuously improve and ensure ongoing engagement with our content.